 The first step is to register yourself or your team on the FoodTech Challenge website.

-The competition is open to all.
+The competition is open to all participants above 18 years old.
 University students and early-stage start-ups with prior experience in technological applications in the food and agriculture sectors are especially encouraged to apply.

 You may choose to either apply individually, or as a team of up to four people.
 Please note that you should apply as an individual, or a team of individuals, rather than representing a specific entity (e.g. a university).